My ultimate list of vegetarian restaurants in Tokyo!

 - Hirakawacho (near Hanzomon and Kojimachi subway stations).
 Like traditional ramen shops, it closes when the soup runs out!
 Check the opening hours on the website.

 I went to the one in Tokyo Station, which can be tricky to find as Tokyo Station’s HUGE.
-Look for a blue sign with a round logo.
-The ramen is very non-traditional – the soup was made of pureed carrots!
+Look for a blue sign with a round logo and the mural of Mount Fuji.
+The ramen is very non-traditional – the soup’s made of pureed carrots!
+There are several variations and two of them are vegan.

 More Vegetarian Ramen